jowharshamshiri/boxmux/docs/roadmap.md

 ### Core Objective

-To create a powerful, declarative, and accessible framework that makes building rich terminal interfaces as simple as writing configuration files.
+To create a declarative, and accessible framework that makes building rich terminal interfaces as simple as writing configuration files.

 - **Accessibility**: Make TUI development accessible to everyone
 - **Performance**: Maintain excellent performance even with complex interfaces